mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="43"></a>**#43** -- Work on the hearts and minds of others

 **Transgression**: During Marie-Antoinette's reign, she did nothing but attend to her own needs and pleasures, which gradually earned her the hatred of the people.
-Even then she would have had a chance to repent after being driven out of their chateau, but she continued to not give a fuck; right up to her execution.
+Even then she would have had a chance to repent after being driven out of their mansion, but she continued to not give a fuck; right up to her execution.

 **Observance**: Chuko Liang, at the head of a much stronger army, could have chosen to brutally suppress the southern rebellions, but he also considered the distant future (where his brutality would only breed new enemies).
 So he preferred to capture and pardon the enemy (thus appealing to their feelings) until the rival warlord became one of his most loyal supporters.